Coroner

 - Drowning, fire, hanging, gunshot, stabbing, cutting, starvation, exposure, acute alcoholism, drug addiction, strangulation or aspiration.

-- Accidental poisoning.
-(Food, chemical, drug, therapeutic agents.)
+- Poisoning.
+(Food, chemical, drug, therapeutic agents).

 - Occupational diseases or occupational hazards.